stevelr/eventlog/README.rst

     pip install eventlog-<version>.tar.gz
 ```

 Set the following environment variables.
-If you are using django, you can define these in site/settings.py
+If you are using django, you can alternately
+define these in site/settings.py
 ```
     # logstash server connection
     EVENTLOG_HOST = '172.17.0.1'